Please find answers to commonly asked questions about the National Magazine Awards program.

 The 2023 National Magazine Awards program was updated to include 28 categories, in addition to two special awards.
 The categories have been crafted to recognize excellence in journalism, writing, visual art, design and publishing.
 Our program honours the outstanding achievements of our industry’s best creators and publishers.

-For the 44th awards, we have introduced a cross-programming initiative, encouraging NMA participants to submit their work to the following categories: Best Editorial Newsletter, Best Podcast: News and Politics, Best Podcast: Arts and Culture, Best Online Video: Short, Best Online Video: Feature, Best Online Video: Mini-Doc, and Best Virtual Event.
+We encourage NMA participants to submit their work to the following cross-program categories: Best Editorial Newsletter, Best Podcast: News and Politics, Best Podcast: Arts and Culture, Best Online Video: Short, Best Online Video: Feature, Best Online Video: Mini-Doc, and Best Virtual Event.
 All entries will compete among those submitted to the Digital Publishing Awards (DPA) and National Magazine Awards: B2B (NMA) programs, and all entries will be evaluated by a single panel of judges.
 Winners will be announced across all three programs.
 For more information, please see our rules.

 Who wins National Magazine Awards?

 NMAs are awarded to content creators.
-In most categories this means it is the individual writer, photographer, illustrator, or stylist who receives recognition and the award (and the prize money).
+In most categories, this means the individual writer, photographer, illustrator, or stylist receives recognition and the award (and the prize money).
 In certain package and full-book categories, the editors, art directors, or a team of staff and contributors are rewarded.
 The magazine or website that published the winning work shares the bragging rights and enjoys a spike in popularity.
-To search for past winners by year, category, individual or magazine, visit the NMAF Awards Archive.
+To search for past winners by year, category, individual, or magazine, visit the NMAF Awards Archive.

 What is the prize money?